quanru/quanru/README.md

 # Hi there, I'm Leyang 👋

-**LifeOS Founder & Midscene.js Core Contributor.**
+**Chief Vibe Officer @midscene_ai & Founder of LifeOS.vip**

-Focused on PKM and UI Automation, dedicated to maximizing productivity across life and work with AI.
+Focused on UI Automation and PKM, dedicated to maximizing productivity across work and life with AI.

 ## 🚀 Featured Projects